sasadangelo/code4projects/how-to-use-kubernetes-configmaps.md

 ## What’s next?

 In this article, we learned how to manage application configuration using Kubernetes ConfigMap.
 However, in the connection.properties file we have a password that is sensitive data (db.password).
-Kubernetes manages them with Secrets, a new concept that we will analyze in the next article.
+Kubernetes manages them with **Secrets**, a new concept that we will analyze in the next article.